mjbots/pi3hat/README.md

 * Will this work on **insert random board here**?

 A: Maybe?
-If it has the same pinout as a Raspberry Pi, can can be powered through the GPIO header with 5V 2.5A then there is a chance.
+If it has the same pinout as a Raspberry Pi, can can be powered through the GPIO header with 5V @ 2.5A then there is a chance.

+* Can I use the Raspberry Pi Camera?

+A: If you install a higher GPIO riser then it is possible.
+Samtec ESW-120-12-G-D works.
+You can install one yourself, or contact info@mjbots.com to get one fitted at the factory.